 Save to Pinterest Experience the sophisticated charm of a French bistro at home with this wild mushroom crepe filling.
 A savory blend of assorted mushrooms, sautéed with aromatic shallots and garlic, is finished with a velvety cream sauce to create an elegant dish that works beautifully as either a refined appetizer or a light, gourmet entrée.

-The key to this recipe is the combination of textures and the brightness of fresh herbs.
+Save to Pinterest The key to this recipe is the combination of textures and the brightness of fresh herbs.
 By deglazing the pan with a touch of dry white wine and letting it reduce, you capture the essence of the mushrooms, which is then mellowed by a hint of heavy cream and fragrant chives, parsley, and thyme.

 Ingredients